NB: This review will attempt to remain as spoiler-free as possible, though there may be a couple of snippets.

 I love that.
 I love Night Vale, I love hearing about everyone in it, not just Cecil and Carlos.
 I love that it’s touching and sweet in places, that there is always deeper meaning; that it’s our world, to borrow a turn of phrase, as seen through a glass (or perhaps an old oak doorframe), darkly.
 And I love that it actually makes me laugh aloud in public places wearing headphones, causing other gym patrons to give me looks of concern.

 So, long introduction over?
-It wasn’t really much of a choice when I found out the Night Vale crew were bringing their live show over, not only to Europe, but to Glasgow.2 The live shows had been doing ridiculously well in the US, and one never does know if this option will come up again.
+It wasn’t really much of a choice when I found out the Night Vale crew were bringing their live show over, not only to Europe, but to Glasgow. ((One learns to do grabby hands with this kind of thing, both when living in a flyover city in the US and off the beaten track…uh, really anywhere outside London…in the UK.))
+The live shows had been doing ridiculously well in the US, and one never does know if this option will come up again.
 Therefore I plunked down my £18.50 moments after the sale opened, then promptly remembered/forgot/remembered again over the past couple of months that I was actually going, before having a moment of anxiety about going to a gig mid-week, and getting past that and dragging myself to the West End on a weeknight.

 In retrospect, I’m not quite sure what I expected, but I was not in the slightest way disappointed.